Skip to main content

 • Canned meat

-Most experts recommend limiting red meat to 2 servings or fewer per week.
-And processed meats should be eaten only occasionally.
+Most experts recommend limiting red meat to two servings or fewer per week.
+Processed meats should be eaten only occasionally.

 7. Alcohol

 Drinking alcohol — especially heavy drinking — can affect your immune system in some important ways.
 It can decrease the healthy gut bacteria that your immune system needs to function.
-Heavy drinking can also affect the number of immune cells your body produces.
+And heavy drinking can affect the number of immune cells your body produces.

 This can lead to inflammatory conditions.
 But it also leaves you more vulnerable to infections.
-This can happen for people who often drink a lot of alcohol.
-But a night of binge drinking can also put your immune system at risk.
+This can happen for people who regularly drink a lot of alcohol.
+But even one night of binge drinking can put your immune system at risk.

 If you choose to drink alcohol, it’s best to limit your daily intake to: